NickNaso/bcrypt-perf/README.md

 You can find all raw data deriving from my work on the folder **[results](/results)**

+## Web application

+Added little and simple web application and test performance with **autocannon** the reuslts are very similiar between the bcrypt implemented with N-API and NAN.

 ## The Team

 ### Nicola Del Gobbo